An overview of the off-payroll working rules which will apply to the private sector from 6 April 2021

 For many months now, businesses have been closely following discussions around the extension of off-payroll tax rules (sometimes known as ‘IR35’) to the private sector.
-Despite the government launching a review of the proposals in January to address any concerns from businesses, we expect the changes to apply from 6 April 2020 as originally planned.
+While it was originally planned for the changes to apply from 6 April 2020, the outbreak of coronavirus (COVID-19) has prompted the government to delay the changes until 6 April 2021.

-A lot of the concern stems from the complexity of the legislation and the responsibility it places on employers to determine whether or not off-payroll working is applicable to individual workers.
+A lot of the concern around off-payroll working rules stems from the complexity of the legislation and the responsibility it places on employers to determine whether or not off-payroll working is applicable to individual workers.

 We’ve put together a short overview of off-payroll working below to help provide some clarity – and to explain how Zellis can support you in achieving compliance.